Make Money in Solar Energy -- the Easy Way

 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you expect the solar energy industry to thrive as we finally develop alternatives to oil and gas, the Guggenheim Solar ETF (NYS: TAN) could save you a lot of trouble.
+If you expect the now-struggling solar energy industry to prosper over the long run and you want to buy into it while prices are low, the Guggenheim Solar ETF (NYS: TAN) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.

-This ETF has performed disappointingly so far over the past three years.
+This ETF has performed rather poorly so far, but it's also very young, with just a few years on the books.
+The solar energy industry has had a rough few years, and thus its component companies have, as well.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

-With a low turnover rate of 17%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.
+With a turnover rate of 38%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.

 What's in it?